-- Analytics team members can SSH into the MongoDB read replica, but not the main database.
+- Analytics team members can SSH into a MongoDB read replica, but not the main database.

 - Interns can't access production databases.

-- Devops can access the production server only when using a registered second factor hardware device.
+- SREs can access a production server only when using a trusted hardware device.

-- Members of my team can access the production Kubernetes cluster if approved by someone else from the team.
+- Members of a team can access the production Kubernetes cluster if approved by someone else from the same team.

-Configure Access Controls in a 5 minute Getting Started guide.
+Configure Access Controls with our five-minute Getting Started guide.

 The heart of Teleport's RBAC system is the role, a configuration document that specifies access policies for resources in your Teleport cluster.
 Assigning a role to a Teleport user applies the policies listed in the role to the user.